dviera/shiny-app-time-to-herd/README.md

 ## Time to Herd
 - I used a 70% of the population vaccinated to reach herd immunity.
-- 7-day moving average of the daily doses administered was uses as the current rate of vaccination
+- 7-day moving average of the daily doses administered was uses as the current rate of vaccination.
 - Formula:

-Time to Herd = ( Population * 0.7  - First Dose Administered * 0.5) / (7-day moving average of daily doses administered * 0.5)
+    git Time to Herd = ( Population * 0.7  - First Dose Administered * 0.5) / (7-day moving average of daily doses administered * 0.5)